hmrc/income-tax-mtd-changelog/README.md

 ##### Changed

-Changed success code from `200` to `204` for the following endpoints:
+Change success code from `200` to `204` for the following endpoints:

 - Create and Amend Charitable Giving Tax Relief
 - Create and Amend Foreign Reliefs